Tackling climate change

 Upstream and downstream logistics

-Logistics comprises around 2% of our 2023 Scope 3 emissions and is an area of focus.
-We are working in partnership with our logistic providers to optimise the transport of components and finished vehicles to and from our manufacturing sites.
+We work in partnership with our logistic providers to optimise the transport of components and finished vehicles to and from our manufacturing sites.
+In total, logistics comprises around 2% of our 2025 Scope 3 emissions and is an important area of focus.
 Our short-term priorities include transitioning our inbound fleet to lower carbon fuels, optimising transport frequency to eliminate inefficiencies and considering our supply chain footprint through centralised approaches like near-shoring and reducing miles travelled.

 Climate risks and opportunities